apache/flink/docs/dev/types_serialization.md

 by itself.
 Having the type information allows Flink to do some cool things:

 * Using POJOs types and grouping / joining / aggregating them by referring to field names (like `dataSet.keyBy("username")`).
-  The type information allows Flink to check (for typos and type compatibility) early rather than failing later ar runtime.
+  The type information allows Flink to check (for typos and type compatibility) early rather than failing later at runtime.

 * The more Flink knows about data types, the better the serialization and data layout schemes are.
   That is quite important for the memory usage paradigm in Flink (work on serialized data inside/outside the heap where ever possible